Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 Since wages in Portugal are also low, you only truly benefit from these low prices if you can arbitrage in some way.
 Many foreigners benefit from having a foreign income, pension, or savings.

-One important thing to know is that rents in Lisbon (and increasingly Porto) are very high even by local standards.
-Pushed up by tourism and property speculation, the rents are now out of proportion with the local economy, though may still seem affordable by the standards of other international cities that you may be familiar with.
+One important thing to know is that rents and house prices in Lisbon (and increasingly Porto) are very high.
+Pushed up by tourism and property speculation, the costs are now out of proportion with the local economy, though may still seem affordable by the standards of other international cities that you may be familiar with.

-Having said this, the countryside and smaller cities are much cheaper to live.
+Having said this, the countryside and smaller cities are much cheaper to live in.
 If you’re looking for bargains, this is where you can find them.
-Driven by low property- and land prices, there is a bit of a trend of foreigners starting organic farms, eco-resorts, or off-the-grid projects in Portugal.
+Driven by low property- and land prices, some foreigners are attracted to starting organic farms, eco-resorts, or off-the-grid projects in Portugal.

-As a foreigner coming to Portugal, you may be able to benefit from lower taxes.
+As a foreigner coming to Portugal, you may be able to benefit from lower taxes, which can significantly alter some of the cost equations.
 Be sure to check out the NHR program to see if it might apply to you.
 Speaking to a professional consultant about this can be quite elucidating as this program isn’t necessarily explained so well online.

 Depending on your views, it may seem odd to bring up politics here.
 But it’s not uncommon for people to move to Portugal because of the politics of where they live.

 When Bolsonaro was elected president of Brazil, there was a real trend of more Brazilians moving to Portugal.
-Before the 2020 US Elections, one relocation agency in Lisbon told me they were receiving many more inquiries from Americans concerned about unrest or a second Trump term.
-Near my house is a new organic grocery store which is run by two Hong Kongers, who were fleeing the situation there.
+Before the 2020 US Elections, one relocation agency in Lisbon told me they were receiving many more inquiries from Americans concerned about a negative political climate in the US.
+Similarly, near my house is a new organic grocery store which is run by two Hong Kongers, who fled the political situation there.

 Clearly, politics can weigh into people’s decisions for where to live.
 So, are they right to think of Portugal as a ‘safe haven’?

-First, let me put my cards on the table: I don’t at all like extremist parties, I believe Trump to be a disgrace, and I think Brexit (although an entirely valid choice) was a seriously bad idea.
+First, let me put my cards on the table: I don’t like extremist parties, I believe Trump to be a disgrace, and I think Brexit (although an entirely valid choice) was a seriously bad idea.
+Of course, everyone has their own political perspective and yours may be different from mine.
+The point is that politics do often factor into people’s decisions to move and I, like anyone else, have my own views.

-The Portuguese do have plenty to complain about in their politics, mind you.
+Mind you, the Portuguese do have plenty to complain about in their politics.
+Ask them about it and you’ll no doubt get an earful.
 Expats who are mostly unaware of the day-to-day news may sometimes see Portugal in an unrealistically utopian way.
 On the other hand, the locals seem to never give their elected officials any credit for doing anything right!

-I’ve noticed that, in general, locals will more easily complain about corruption or high taxes.
-Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes.
+I’ve noticed that, in general, locals will more easily complain about issues like corruption or high taxes (and there is no doubt they’re high).
+Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes in Portugal.

-The one thing that could be said objectively is that some of the hyper-partisanship seen in other parts of the world luckily very rare in Portugal.
+The one thing that could be said objectively is that some of the hyper-partisanship seen in other parts of the world is luckily rare in Portugal.

 It’s also a country that tends to take a quite level-headed approach to many issues.
 Contrary to popular belief, drugs are not legal in Portugal, though they are decriminalized.
 Portugal is also tolerant and progressive when it comes to such issues as LGBTQ rights.
-This contributes to an overall positive perception of Portugal around the world.
+This contributes to an overall positive perception of Portugal among many around the world.
+(I do invite you to read the comments below this post for a range of impressions on this point.)

 Portugal has a free national health service that any resident is entitled to use.
 It’s essentially similar to the NHS in the UK, though it is known to be highly understaffed and there can be long waiting times.
 The healthcare quality is pretty good though and you can decide to get by on just using the NHS.